firoorg/firominer/README.md

 cmake .. -DETHASHCUDA=ON
 make -sj $(nproc)
 ```

+Windows

+1. Install Visual Studios (with the additional installation package "C++ Cmake Tools for Windows"
+2. Open cmakelists.txt file with File->Open->CMake
+3. Wait for intelligence to build the cache (this can take some time)
+4. Build the project (CTRL+SHIFT+B) or find the build command in the menu

 ProgPoW can be tuned using the following parameters.
 The proposed settings have been tuned for a range of existing, commodity GPUs: